-If your loved one is one of the 52 million people abusing prescription drugs like methadone, you better check out how it is to live with a methadone addict.
+If your loved one is among the 52 million people abusing prescription drugs like methadone, you know how hard it is to live with a methadone addict.

 Why many families are suffering from addiction-induced problems